Pippadi/WiiWill/README.md

 ![Main UI](assets/mainui.png)

-## Usage
+## Installation and usage

-1. Download the tarball from the releases section
+1. Download the tarball from the [Releases](https://github.com/Pippadi/WiiWill/releases) section
 2. Untar with `tar -xvf WiiWill.tar.xz`
-3. Install `make` if you haven't already, and run `sudo make install`
+3. Install `make` and run `sudo make install`
-4. Start program
+4. Launch program
 5. Connect Wii remote from system's bluetooth settings

 Steps 3 and 4 *must* be done in order for WiiWill to recognize the remote.
+Multiple instances of the app can be launched (generally done by middle-clicking the app icon in the taskbar/dash) to handle multiple Wiimotes.

+Disconnect Wiimote through system bluetooth settings.
 Uninstall with `sudo make uninstall`.

 ## Motivations